Gulf Coast Region Week of March 27, 2024

 Texas City

 FAIR.
-66 degrees.
-Good numbers of large oversized black drums coming off the rocks of the Texas City Dike and the Galveston jetties.
-The best bite has been on live halved crab.
-Sheepshead, slot redfish, keeper drum, and a few speckled trout being caught by anglers throwing live shrimp tight to the rocks.
+68 degrees.
+Oversized drum catches remain steady off the Texas City Dike and the Galveston jetties.
+Keeper drum, redfish, sheepshead and a few speckled trout are being caught in decent numbers.
 Report by Captain David Dillman, Galveston Bay Charter Fishing.
+Fishing patterns are holding steady for the Easter Weekend.
 The Dike is holding bull redfish along the rocks with scattered catches of drum and flounder.
 Dickinson Bayou holding some redfish and drum on popping cork and shrimp or soft plastics.
 The rock shoals south of the dike holding fish on popping cork with live shrimp.
 Miller Point is holding a few trout and the occasional redfish.
 Look for slicks and birds this time of year.
 The smaller the slick, the fresher it could be.
+New regulations for trout went into effect this week; three fish daily bag limit per angler, a minimum size of 15 inches and a maximum size limit of 20 inches, one oversized trout greater than 30 inches allowed as part of daily bag limit.
 Report by Captain Raymond Wheatley, Tail Spotter Guide Service.

 Freeport

 SLOW.
 70 degrees.
-Sheepshead and drum fishing is full force at the jetties and pass on live and dead shrimp.
-Redfish have been good in the back lakes and bays with shrimp under a popping cork.
-Trout have been good with soft plastics and shrimp under a popping cork in the bays.
+Sheepshead are at the jetties and pass on live and dead shrimp.
+Redfish have been good in the bays with shrimp under a popping cork.
+Trout have been good with paddle tails and shrimp with a popping cork in the bays.
 Flounder are showing up at the pass and bays using mullet and live shrimp with a split shot and dragging them on the bottom.
+Jack crevalle are showing up at the pass and mouth of the river with bull redfish.
+New regulations for trout went into effect this week; three fish daily bag limit per angler, a minimum size of 15 inches and a maximum size limit of 20 inches, one oversized trout greater than 30 inches allowed as part of daily bag limit.
 Report by Captain Jake Brown, Flattie Daddy Fishing Adventures.

 East Matagorda Bay